syncfusion-content/windowsforms-docs/WindowsForms/Overview/overview.md

 The [Knowledge Base](http://www.syncfusion.com/kb/windowsforms) section contains responses to most of the common questions asked by the customers in the past.
 This would be a good place to search for topics that are not covered in the User Guide.

-Similar to the Knowledge Base, the [Forum](http://www.syncfusion.com/forums/windowsforms) section also contains responses to questions that other customers haa asked us in the past.
+Similar to the Knowledge Base, the [Forum](http://www.syncfusion.com/forums/windowsforms) section also contains responses to questions that other customers has asked us in the past.

 ## Create a support incident